bernardtaubert/bernardtaubert.github.io/README.md

 ## Usability improvements

-- Implement more intuitive color picker
+- Implement more intuitive color picker.
-- Highlight the searchstring in the results (a switch to richtext is needed)
+- Highlight the searchstring in the results (a switch to richtext is needed).

 ## Contact

-If you find any bugs, please contact me at srch(dot)bughunting(at)googlemail(dot)com
+If you find any bugs, please contact me at srch(dot)bughunting(at)googlemail(dot)com.

 ## Compiling